elasticio/elasticio.github.io/content/_components/rest-api-component.md

 `If content type is not  exists  in response header, component will try parse response as json.
 If it get parse exception, it return response as is.`

-> Make sure not to perform your tests using the [requestb.in](https://requestb.in/) since it responds with the `content-type: text/html`.

 Attachments limitations: